- Understanding the Life Settlement Process -

 You, the policy owner

 The entire life settlement process is driven by you.
 For most people, the first step is realizing that your life insurance is a financial asset that has resale value over and above its accumulated cash value.
-From there, you would reach out to a life settlement company, broker, or provider to find out roughly what your policy might be worth.
-Note that a life settlement provider is a buyer and going direct to the buyer often results in a lower offer.
-A life settlement company or broker markets your policy to multiple buyers to get the highest bid.
+From there, you would reach out to a life settlement company to find out roughly what your policy might be worth.
+They will collect some policy, health, and lifestyle information from you to help determine what the market value of your policy may be.

 Your advisors